kgroveshok/z80-homebrew/README.md

 their own strip board (for now) and have the sections stackable.
 That would help in replacement of parts and in developing new bits.
 For example:

+* Layer 1 - Power supply and clock selection
-* Layer 1 - CPU (and maybe clock)
+* Layer 2 - CPU
-* Layer 2 - Memory and boot strap PIC
+* Layer 3 - Memory and boot strap PIC
-* Layer 3 - Serial and other interfaces
+* Layer 4 - Serial and other interfaces
-* Layer 4 - Control Panel (so I could remove the flashy lights and only attach for debug)
+* Layer 5 - Control Panel (so I could remove the flashy lights and only attach for debug)
-* Layer 5 - LCD and keypad
+* Layer 6 - LCD and keypad

 All a bit like the RC2014 but not :-)